 When the structure dissolves, we feel it as anxiety.
 We see it in the erratic behavior of companies hiring AI talent while firing subject matter experts.
 We feel it in the “illegibility” of our own value when a machine can replicate our output in seconds.

 Since my own displacement from a VP role, I have treated this shift not as a crisis, but as a design challenge.
 I spent the last year mapping the terrain.
-I wanted to understand why some professionals are being swept away by the “Automation Headwind,” while others are rising with the “Augmentation Tide.”
+I wanted to understand why some professionals are being swept away by the “Automation Headwind,” while others are finding ways to extend their output using AI tools.

 The Manual